 As you do this, you’ll actually hear the chords, which is an ear-opening experience for most horn players, and you’ll begin to understand how the chords fit together and progress from one to the next to create the overall harmony.

 And for extra guidance, make sure to check out this lesson on How to play jazz standards at the piano.

 Seeing and hearing these relationships are key to learning any standard.
 Remember, If you can’t play two-note chord voicings at the piano, you don’t know the tune.

 Use everything on the recording

-A lot of people write in to JazzAdvice, explaining that they don’t have any problem learning the melody from a recording, but they can’t for the life of them learn the chord changes from the record.
-In fact, many people find it damn near impossible.
+A lot of people tell us all the time that they don’t have any problem learning the melody from a recording, but they can’t for the life of them learn the chord changes straight from the recording…

 And here in lies the problem.
 It seems logical to learn the melody from the melodic instrument, like the horn player, and then learn the chords from the bass and piano player.
 In actuality, there are many more hints on a recording to learning the changes that make it much easier than you may have initially thought.

 You need to use everything on the recording to figure out, well…everything.
 When you’re learning the melody, don’t just learn the melody.
 Try to hear how each note lays against what the piano player is playing.
 Try to hear where the bass movement is going.

 If, for example, you learn the first part of a melody and it feels and sounds like it’s over a major chord, try to figure out what chord-tones you’re playing.
 Does it sound like you’re playing the 3rd of a major chord or the 5th?